radixdlt/radixdlt-scrypto/examples/core/hello-nft/README.md

 ## How to Play?

-1. Create a new account, and save the Account component ref
+1. Create a new account, and save the account component ref
 ```
 resim new-account
 ```